TenebrisNoctua/ServerAuthority/docs/index.md

 ### `AuroraScript:AddTo(instance: Instance): ()`

-This method adds the Behavior of the `AuroraScript` to the specified `Instance`.
+This method binds the Behavior `AuroraScript` to the specified `Instance`.
 This then calls the (if defined) `.OnStart` method of the Behavior.

-Behaviors can also be added manually, without the need of this method.
+Behaviors can also be binded manually, without the need of this method.
 With the Server Authority feature enabled, the Properties widget gain a new section for every `Instance`, called: "Behaviors".
-Clicking the "+" button on this section will allow you to find and add any Behavior on an `Instance`.
+Clicking the "+" button on this section will allow you to find and bind any Behavior on an `Instance`.

 ### `AuroraScript:RemoveFrom(instance: Instance): ()`

-This method removes the Behavior of the `AuroraScript` from the specified `Instance`.
+This method removes the Behavior `AuroraScript` from the specified `Instance`.

 ### `AuroraScript:IsOnInstance(instance: Instance): ()`

-This method allows you to check if the Behavior of the `AuroraScript` is on the specified `Instance`.
+This method allows you to check if the Behavior `AuroraScript` is on the specified `Instance`.

 ### `AuroraScript:SignalFired(instance: Instance, topic: string)`